yyhh-org/site/content/how-to-add-a-preview-link-to-self-hosted-netlify-cms.md

 Before we begin, here's what we already have.
 We use a github organization, say example-com to host the repository for the site, so `example-com/site` would be the repo.
 The site source contains a Jenkinsfile, so when the repo is committed to, Jenkins automatically builds the site using its github integration.

 We also set up nginx to directly point to the built site directory as the root.
 We are using eleventy as the SSG, so the built site is in `_site` directory.
 This works well for automatic deployment of the site.
-Whenever the master branch of the source repository is committed to, after a few seconds, the web server's <jenkins-agent-home>/workspace/<jenkins-job-name>_master/_site directory will contain the updated site content for https://example.com
+Whenever the master branch of the source repository is committed to, after a few seconds, the web server's `<jenkins-agent-home>/workspace/<jenkins-job-name>_master/_site` directory will contain the updated site content for https://example.com

-To add a preview link, we basically need to do the same for the preview branch `cms/blog/your-draft-article-title`, which is also submitted as a pull-request to github by Netlify.
+To add a preview link, we basically need to do the same for the preview branch, `PR-5`, a pull-request to github sent by Netlify.
 There are a few things need to happen.

 ## DNS